Local Regulations

 City Requirements

-- Permit Acquisition: Obtain the necessary renovation permits from the city’s building department prior to starting any cleanup.
+- Permit Acquisition: Obtain necessary permits before starting renovation cleanup.

 State Requirements

-- Lead Paint Regulations: Comply with state laws regarding the handling and disposal of lead paint if applicable.
+- Asbestos Regulations: Ensure compliance with state regulations regarding the handling of asbestos-containing materials.

 Environmental Requirements